Podcasts

 Teaching Tips and Techniques

-7. Leading discussions — Dan and Joe discuss discussions, and talk about how they can be fun and engaging (not boring).
+7. Leading discussions — Dan and Joe discuss discussions, and talk about how they can be fun and engaging and not boring.
+(Transcription of Podcast 7)

 Human Development for Sunday School Teachers